Abbasid revolution: Propaganda

 The Abbasid revolution provides an early medieval example of the effectiveness of propaganda.
 The Black Standard unfurled at the start of the revolution's open phase carried messianic overtones due to past failed rebellions by members of Muhammad's family, with marked eschatological and millennial slants.
 The Abbasids – their leaders descended from Muhammad's uncle Abbas ibn Abd al-Muttalib – held vivid historical reenactments of the murder of Muhammad's grandson Husayn ibn Ali by the army of the second Umayyad ruler Yazid I, followed by promises of retribution.
 Focus was carefully placed on the legacy of Muhammad's family while details of how the Abbasids actually intended to rule were not mentioned.
-While the Umayyads had primarily spent their energy on wiping out the Alid line of the prophetic family, the Abbasids carefully revised Muslim chronicles to put a heavier emphasis on the relationship between Muhammad and his uncle.
+While the Umayyads had primarily spent their energy on wiping out the Alid line of Muhammad's family, the Abbasids carefully revised Muslim chronicles to put a heavier emphasis on the relationship between Muhammad and his uncle.

 The Abbasids spent more than a year preparing their propaganda drive against the Umayyads.
 There were a total of seventy propagandists throughout the province of Khorasan, operating under twelve central officials.